isabella232/support/INTRO.md

 [thread-per-request or process-per-request model][server_models], but the last thing we want is the number of threads going up as load increases.
-Threads are expensive; each thread adds a bit of contention to the mix, but in many environments the memory overhead alone, typically 4-8MB per thread, presents a problem.
+Threads are expensive; each thread adds a bit of contention to the mix, and in many environments the memory overhead alone, typically 4-8MB per thread, presents a problem.
 At just a few kilobytes apiece, greenlet's microthreads are three orders of magnitude less costly.